socialx-analytics/transformerX/README.md

 transformerX::setup_environment()
 ```

-Check if TransformerX can access the transformer library:
+Check if `transformerX` can access the transformer library:

 ```{r}
 transformerX::check_transformers()